"Doubt is a 100% trust

 It's interesting that I have always thought of trust and doubt as polar opposites, that I was either trusting or I was doubting, and if I was doubting, then I wasn't trusting.
 Perhaps I wanted very much to trust, but I had lingering doubts, so trust was a slippery thing to try to hold on to.

 Mira Kelley, in her book, Beyond Past Lives, awakened in me a way to see this more clearly and expanded my awareness of something I have dealt with poorly most of my life.
-She begins, "We do not need to learn to trust; we need to learn not to doubt.
-As Bashar says, doubt is trusting 100 percent in a belief that is not in alignment with our true self.
+She begins, "We do not need to learn to trust; we need to learn not to doubt."
+As Bashar says, doubt is trusting 100% in a belief that is not in alignment with our true self.
 For example, if you are out of work and doubt that you'll ever find a well-paying job, you're putting all your trust into the belief in scarcity--the belief that you're not enough.

 Learning about this perspective on trust gave me a sense of relief.
 I did not need to learn to trust.
 There was no hurdle to overcome.
 I already knew how to trust; in fact, I was trusting in every moment.
 What I needed to understand was why I would trust in thoughts of scarcity--specifically, the belief that I would not be financially supported for work that fully reflected my passion.
-And the answer was clear: The evil I knew was less scary that the evil I imagined."
+And the answer was clear: The evil I knew was less scary than the evil I imagined."

 She mentions her previous career and how demanding it was and how many hours she worked and that it became the evil that she knew.
 She knew how to deal with it--even comfortably, but the thought of the new venture was far more frightening and it was the evil that she imagined.
 "Once I saw this, the question became, how would I allow myself to trust what I want to trust?
 I realized it was simply a matter of refocusing."